AK-102: Design

 Compared to the AK-101 and AK-103, which are full-size rifles of similar design, the AK-102, 104, and 105 feature shortened barrels that make them a middle ground between a full rifle and the more compact AKS-74U.
 Whereas the AK-100 family rifles have longer barrels, full-length gas pistons, and solid, side-folding polymer stocks, the AKS-74U is shorter, with a skeleton stock.

 The rifle's receiver is made of stamped steel.
 The magazine is lighter, and more durable than older models, being made out of reinforced fiberglass.
 The stock is made of shock-resistant polymer and folds, making it easier to use from vehicles or on the move.

 The AK-102 uses an adjustable, notched, rear tangent iron sight; it is calibrated in 100 m (109 yard) increments from 100 to 500 meters (109 to 547 yards).
 The front sight is post-adjustable for elevation in the field if needed.
 Horizontal adjustment is done by the factory or armory before issue.
 The AK-102 has a muzzle booster derived from the AKS-74U.

-The 100-series AKs are produced by the Izhmash factory in Izhevsk, Russia.

 Variants

 KP-102

 The KP-102 is a 12.5 inch, pistol-based version of the KR-101 and KR-102 made by Kalashnikov-USA.
 In the United States, import of Kalashnikov rifles made by Kalashnikov Concern was banned by the Obama Administration in 2014.

 The difference in naming, i.e. KR-102 instead of AK-102, is because "Kalashnikov-USA is unrelated in operation and sales to Kalashnikov Concern" as Kalashnikov-USA does not operate under an authorized agreement with Kalashnikov Concern.